XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 bank_transactions = { bankTransactions: [{ type: BankTransaction.TypeEnum.SPEND, contact: { contactID: "00000000-0000-0000-0000-000000000000" }, lineItems: [{ description: "Foobar", quantity: 1.0, unitAmount: 20.0, accountCode: "000" } ], bankAccount: { code: "000" }}]} # BankTransactions | BankTransactions with an array of BankTransaction objects in body of request
 opts = {
+  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors

+  unitdp: 4, # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts

-  idempotency_key: 'KEY_VALUE', # String | This allows you to safely retry requests without the risk of duplicate processing.
+  idempotency_key: 'KEY_VALUE' # String | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max.

-  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors

-  unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }
+}

 begin